-1.1 Encourage rural living where there will be minimal or no negative environmental impact or conflict with commercial agriculture.
-1.2 Support rural living where it can be demonstrated that improved land management outcomes will result.
-1.3 Discourage rural living where there is substantial risk to life and property.
-1.4 Encourage facilities and services required by rural residents to locate in existing townships.
-1.5 Discourage further rural living or low density residential development on the fringes of the major towns where land is designated as a long-term urban growth corridor.
-1.6 Discourage animal keeping facilities in rural living areas.
-1.7 Discourage new rural living zone areas on existing timber haulage routes to avoid road safety and amenity issues.
-1.8 Support rural living in lower bushfire risk locations or where bushfire risk can be reduced to an acceptable level.
+- 1.1 Encourage rural living where there will be minimal or no negative environmental impact or conflict with commercial agriculture. - 1.2 Support rural living where it can be demonstrated that improved land management outcomes will result. - 1.3 Discourage rural living where there is substantial risk to life and property. - 1.4 Encourage facilities and services required by rural residents to locate in existing townships. - 1.5 Discourage further rural living or low density residential development on the fringes of the major towns where land is designated as a long-term urban growth corridor. - 1.6 Encourage animal keeping facilities or animal production uses in rural living areas only where the proposal is of low intensity, and is able to be undertaken in accordance with relevant codes of practice, environmental standards and guidelines (including noise). - 1.7 Discourage new rural living zone areas on existing timber haulage routes to avoid road safety and amenity issues. - 1.8 Support rural living in lower bushfire risk locations or where bushfire risk can be reduced to an acceptable level.